Konnekt In The News

-Although Konnekt already offers Internet access with its Videophone, rural customers and aged care residents who are not served by fixed Internet often struggle with expensive and slow mobile broadband or community Wi-Fi.
+Although Konnekt already helps customers with IT support and the best Internet deals, rural customers and aged care residents who are not served by fixed Internet often struggle with expensive and slow mobile broadband or community Wi-Fi.

 Our alliance with Gregory’s Antennas enables us to provide high-quality face-to-face calling and senior-friendly service to non-metro customers and those in mobile blackspots.
 Sons and daughters can now buy, rent or trial a video phone for their Mum or Dad, anywhere that there’s even a sniff of a wireless signal.
 Greg helps customers Australia-wide and personally visits those in Victoria where installation and setup are needed. — John Nakulski, Director, Konnekt Pty Ltd.